Anderson-Lai/ib-notes/hleconomics/economics.md

 ## The Long-Run
 short-run average cost curves are changed into new SRAC curves as time / output increasing due to firms increasing their **factors of production**
+a growth in any factor of production can be viewed as an entire reallocation of factors of production, thus putting the firm in the long-run, and thus a new SRAC curve is created

 all the SRAC curves are connected by a LRAC (long-run average cost) curve that is tangent to minimum of each of the infinite SRAC curves

+**constant returns to scale** - output increases in the same proportion as all inputs
+Ex:
+doubling input will double output

 LRAC is similar to a parbola, with a descending section (**economies of scale**), minimum, and ascending section (**diseconomies of scale**)